Titles and Affiliations

 Biography

 Dr. Stearns’s long-term research goal is to improve current therapies by individualizing strategies for the treatment and prevention of breast cancer.
 Her main research includes utilization of biomarkers to predict response to standard regimens used to treat and prevent breast cancer and to introduce new treatments.
-Dr. Stearns and colleagues from the Consortium On Breast Cancer Pharmacogenomics (COBRA) Group were the first to evaluate the role of genetic variants in candidate genes such as CYP2D6 in tamoxifen metabolism, safety, and efficacy.
-The work has been extended to evaluate the role of genetic variants in aromatase inhibitor associated outcomes.
+Dr. Stearns and colleagues from the Consortium on Breast Cancer Pharmacogenomics (COBRA) Group were the first to evaluate the role of genetic variants in candidate genes such as CYP2D6 in tamoxifen metabolism as well as its role in the safety and efficacy of the drug.
+The work was extended to evaluate the role of genetic variants in aromatase inhibitor associated outcomes.
+She has conducted multiple translational studies designed to improve the wellness of those living with and beyond breast cancer.

 BCRF Investigator Since